Rectangular QAM Demodulator Baseband

 | Peak Power

-Constellation scaling method specified as minimum distance between symbols, average power or peak power.
+The constellation scaling method, defined as the minimum distance between symbols, average power, or peak power.

 Minimum distance — the distance between the two closest points of the constellation